defkef/defkef.github.io/_posts/2017-01-26-how-to-become-a-better-programmer.markdown

 In addition, each language comes with a different concept of managing certain problems.
 Examples are Go's concurrency model, Rust's thread safety and Haskell's function pureness which are all worth knowing.

 When you have a background in web development learn more about systems programming and vice versa.
-A good starting point is reading books, blogs and articles as well as watching conference talks.
 Maybe your next hobby project is built in [ArnoldC](https://github.com/lhartikk/ArnoldC).

 ## Work on codebases of different magnitudes